GGNoWayBack/cathodedataextractor/README.md

 ## Features

 - It is built on open-source libraries: [pymatgen], [text2chem], and [ChemDataExtractor v2] with some modifications.
-- BatteryBERT_cased Multi-Label text classification model for filtering documents.
-(Not yet uploaded)
+- [BatteryBERT_cased Multi-Label text classification] model for filtering documents.
 - Automated comprehensive data extraction pipeline for cathode materials.
 - Paragraph Multi-Class classification algorithms for documents (HTML/XML) from the [RSC] and [Elsevier].
 - A normalised entity handling process is provided.